smlnj/prettyprint/README.md

 # prettyprint
-A New (2023) SML/NJ Prettyprint library.
+A New (2023-4) SML/NJ Prettyprint library.
-Version 10.2 (2023.02)
 Version 11 (2024.09)

 This repository contains implementation files and documentation for new pretty printer library for SML/NJ.
-This is a two-phase pretty printer where a value to be prettyprinted is first mapped to a _format_, which is then _rendered_ to printed text (or, potentially, to some "layout" type, such as string).
+This is a two-phase pretty printer where a value to be prettyprinted is first translated to a _format_, which is then _rendered_ to an output medium (a display, printed text, or a string).
+A format might also be translated another formatting language like HTML.

-This new prettyprinter is intended to be installed in smlnj-lib as an alternative to the earlier PP prettyprint library, which is derived from the OCaml Format package.
+This new prettyprinter is intended to be installed in smlnj-lib as an alternative to the earlier PP prettyprint library, which was derived from the OCaml Format package.

 ## Features